 The opportunity to work for multiple employers is one of the most advantageous perks of the O-1 visa.
 While many people are aware of this, only a few understand how it really works.
-How exactly can an O-1 visa holder work for more than one employer?
-This article gives you an in-depth breakdown of the process from the visa application down to the terms and conditions guiding O-1 employment in the U.S.
+This article explains the visa application process and the terms for working in the U.S. under the O-1 employment category.

 What is an O-1 Visa?